 My desire to capture the drama associated with the lives of the familial and the changing culture of the American West in the 1950s and ’60s have been driving forces for my writing.

 I grew up on my grandparents’ ranch in eastern Oregon, serious cattle country and home to Basque sheepherders, until spring 1954 when my parents moved our young family to an even larger cattle ranch in northwest Wyoming–the setting for my debut novel, Hardpan, published by Westerly Directions Press in 2015, and my upcoming middle-grade children’s book, The Clark Valley Chronicles.

-Based on reader feedback for Hardpan, I’ve started work on a sequel, working title Jo, featuring one of the main characters from the novel, Jo Glover.
+A short film based on a chapter from Hardpan was selected for the Director’s Award and the Cinematography Award at the UCLA Film Festival.
+Based on reader feedback for Hardpan, I’m working on my second novel, Jo, featuring one of the main characters from the novel, Jo Glover.

-After completing my first career in university administration in 2014, I moved from San Francisco to Sonoma County with my husband Bob and soon joined the Redwood Writers, a large and active branch of the California Writers Club based in Santa Rosa.
-I’m currently Vice President of Redwood Writers, and co-chairing the biennial Pen to Published writer’s conference set for Saturday, April 21, 2018 in Santa Rosa.
-I’m also a member of the Society of Children’s Book Writers and Illustrators (SCBWI); and formerly with the Bay Area Independent Publishers Association (BAIPA) and the Left Coast Writers, hosted by Book Passage in Corte Madera.
+After ending my career in university administration five years ago, I moved from San Francisco to Sonoma County with my husband Bob and soon joined the Redwood Writers, a large and active branch of the California Writers Club based in Santa Rosa.
+I’m currently Vice President of the club, and co-chaired the biennial Pen to Published Writer’s Conference in April 2018.
+I’m also a member of the Society of Children’s Book Writers and Illustrators (SCBWI); and have benefited from membership in the Bay Area Independent Publishers Association (BAIPA) and the Left Coast Writers, hosted by Book Passage in Corte Madera.